E-Power Pipe in use

 Remote-controlled machine with powerful slurry pump

 The AVNS350XB tunnel boring machine with an excavation diameter of 505 millimeters is the key component of the Herrenknecht E-Power Pipe method.
 With this slurry-supported microtunnelling machine, drives are possible even under ground water level and in changing soil conditions from silty soft soils to medium hard rock (150MPa).
-The fully remote-controlled tunnel boring machine is equipped with a jet pump as the slurry pump as well as an integrated hydraulic power pack so drives of more than 1,000 meters in length can be realized.
+The fully remote-controlled tunnel boring machine is equipped with a jet pump as the slurry pump as well as an integrated hydraulic power pack so drives up to 2,000 meters in length can be realized.

 The newly developed gyrocompass-based TUnIS navigation system for E-Power Pipe allows ongoing position determination and high-precision control known from microtunnelling in the non-accessible diameter range.
 Combined with a magnetic field and a corresponding sensor, long distances can be thus be excavated precisely and existing installations such as pipelines, roads, railways and rivers can be crossed under safely.